Updated 08/04/04

 How Does a VPN Work?

-A VPN works by encrypting your communications on whatever device you are using, including your phone, laptop, or tablet.
+A virtual private network works by encrypting your communications on whatever device you are using, including your phone, laptop, or tablet.

 It sends your data via a secure tunnel to the VPN service provider’s servers.
 Your data is encrypted and rerouted to whatever website you are trying to reach.